mjwhitta/pathname/README.md

 ## What is this?

-A minimal Golang port of Ruby's `Pathname` class.
+A minimal Go port of Ruby's `Pathname` class.
 This mostly contains functions I use a lot such as `Basename`, `Dirname`, and `ExpandPath`.
-Ruby's `Exist?` method has been renamed `DoesExist` to be more Golang-like.
+Ruby's `Exist?` method has been renamed `DoesExist` to be more Go-like.

 ## How to install